Death of Regan Russell

-On June 19, 2020, Canadian animal rights activist and protester Regan Russell was run over and killed by an animal transporter after a demonstration outside Sofina Foods Inc. subsidiary Fearman's Pork Inc., a pig slaughterhouse in Burlington, Ontario.
-The driver of the transporter was subsequently charged with careless driving causing death.
+On June 19, 2020, 65-year-old Canadian animal rights activist and protester Regan Russell was run over and killed by the driver of a livestock transport truck after a demonstration outside Sofina Foods Inc. subsidiary Fearman's Pork Inc., a pig slaughterhouse in Burlington, Ontario.
+The driver of the truck was convicted of careless driving causing death.

 Background

-Russell began campaigning for animal rights when she was 24 years old, with her first protest against seal culling taking place outside a government building in Winnipeg.
+Russell, a woman from Hamilton, Ontario, began to campaign for animal rights when she was 24 years old, with her first protest against seal culling taking place outside a government building in Winnipeg.
 In 1985, she read Animal Liberation: A New Ethics for Our Treatment of Animals and became a vegan.
 Russell was also an advocate for Black Lives Matter and women's rights.
 Filmed in 2012 while protesting against Marineland, Russell said, "People say we’re breaking the law by storming.
 How do you think women got the right?
 How do you think slavery was abolished?
 People stood up and broke the laws—because they're stupid laws."
 Russell was a member of Toronto Pig Save, a branch of the animal rights organization Animal Save Movement, which frequently organised demonstrations outside Canada's oldest pig slaughterhouse, Fearman's Pork Inc. in Burlington, a subsidiary of Sofina Foods Inc., owned by Michael Latifi.
-These demonstrations involved activists requesting transporters to wait outside the entrance to the premises for two minutes and filming themselves giving water to the slaughter-bound pigs through holes in the trailer.
+These demonstrations involved activists standing in front of the entrance to the premises, requesting a truck driver transporting pigs to the slaughterhouse to wait outside the entrance for two minutes and filming themselves giving water to the slaughter-bound pigs through holes in the trailer.

 On June 18, 2020, the Legislative Assembly of Ontario granted royal assent to a bill known as the Security from Trespass and Protecting Food Safety Act.
-A section of the bill, which would come into effect in September of the same year, would illegalize interference with animal transport without the consent of transporter drivers.
+A section of the bill, which would come into effect in September of the same year, would illegalize interference with animal transport without the consent of the transport truck drivers.